wso2-attic/asgardeo-android-oidc-sdk/README.md

 ## Get information related to token response

-To get information related to token response, first you need to get TokenResponse from AuthenticationContext.
+To get information related to token response, first you need to get `OAuth2TokenResponse` from `AuthenticationContext`.
 You can use the following code blocks.

 ```OAuth2TokenResponse oAuth2TokenResponse = mAuthenticationContext.getOAuth2TokenResponse();```